ffeelliiggoo/Azure-static-site/README.md

 - [Full solution](https://github.com/ACloudGuru-Resources/acg-project-azure-resume)

 ## Front-end resources

-The front-end is a static site with HTML, CSS, and JavaScript.
-It's static and has a visitor counter.
-The visitor counter data fetched via an API call to an Azure Function.
+The front-end is a static website built using HTML, CSS, and JavaScript.
+Despite being static, it includes a dynamic feature—a visitor counter.
+The counter’s data is retrieved through an API call to an Azure Function, enabling real-time updates on visitor traffic.

 - This [article](https://www.digitalocean.com/community/tutorials/how-to-use-the-javascript-fetch-api-to-get-data) explains how to make an API call with JavaScript and in a simple way how to use it to make an API call.
 - [Azure storage explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) is a handy tool to use when working with Storage Accounts